HeliosRider/sqlalchemy-challenge/README.md

         1. SQLAlchemy ORM was seemless.
 No issues

         2. Performing the exploratory analysis was challenging.
 Specifically, coding was hit or miss in attemping to calculate the date one year from the last date in data set and using Pandas Plotting with Matplotlib to plot the data.
-Assistance was required from the instructor and from Jleigh101 at https://github.com/JLeigh101/sqlalchemy-challenge.git. to point in the right direction.
+            Assistance was required from the instructor and review of Jleigh101 at https://github.com/JLeigh101/sqlalchemy-challenge.git. to point me in the right direction.

     Part 2.